OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ---
 title: Office Add-ins glossary of terms
-description: 'A glossary of terms commonly used throughout the Office Add-ins documentation.' ms.date: 01/27/2022 ms.localizationpriority: medium
+description: A glossary of terms commonly used throughout the Office Add-ins documentation. ms.date: 02/04/2022 ms.localizationpriority: medium
 ---